What Are Eating Disorders?

 Who Suffers From Eating Disorder

 According to the National Eating Disorders Association (NEDA) statistics, half a million teens experience eating disorders.
 Anorexia Nervosa and Bulimia Nervosa affect a huge portion of the U.S. population.
-Eating disorders affect every age, race, gender, and socio-economic status.
+Eating disorders affects every age, race, gender, and socio-economic status.
 Males can be affected by this condition as well as women, and according to statistics, the number of males affected is increasing.

 What Are The Treatment Options?

 Adequate nutrition, reducing excessive exercise, and stopping purging behaviors are the foundations of treatment.
 Specific forms of psychotherapy and medication are effective for many eating disorders.
 Treatment plans are often tailored to individual needs.

 Our Intensive Outpatient Programs (IOPs) are designed to build skills and improve the lives of individuals who struggle with significant mood problems (anxiety, depression, bipolar disorder, etc.) to decrease problematic mood-related symptoms.